Back to blog

 • Contemporary, geometric appearance

-• Excellent value as cutters retain more rough diamond weight
+• Excellent value — cutters retain more rough diamond weight, lowering cost per carat

-Princess cuts look stunning in channel settings, where multiple stones sit flush in a metal groove.
+Princess cuts look stunning in channel settings, where multiple stones sit flush within a metal groove.
 The sharp lines complement modern, minimalist ring designs while still delivering impressive light performance.

 Emerald

 The emerald cut takes a completely different approach to beauty.
-Instead of maximizing sparkle, this rectangular step-cut emphasizes clarity and creates a "hall of mirrors" effect.
-Long, elegant facets draw the eye into the stone's depth.
+Instead of maximizing sparkle, this rectangular step-cut emphasizes clarity and creates a distinctive "hall of mirrors" effect.
+Long, elegant facets draw the eye into the stone's depth, revealing a quiet, sophisticated brilliance rather than constant flash.

 Key characteristics: